MadRobin13/Ai-bot/README.md

-# Movie Recommendation AI Bot
+# Movie Synopsis Generating AI Bot

 ## What it does:
 - Returns your average movie score along with your highest and lowest rated movies when you type "_|| eda_"